cylonix/tailchat/README.md

 # Tailchat

- A truly serverless, secure instant messaging app built on Tailscale's WireGuard®-based mesh network
+ A truly serverless, secure instant messaging app built on WireGuard®-based mesh network provided by Cylonix or Tailscale.

  No message storage off device.
 No central message servers.
-Just direct, encrypted communication
+Just direct, end-to-end encrypted communication

 **Note**: Tailchat is not affiliated with, endorsed by, or sponsored by Tailscale Inc. Tailscale® and Tailnet are trademarks of Tailscale Inc.